NelsonAPenn/japanese_android_ime/README.md

 - The handling of uncommitted text needs thorough revision.
 I remember this being imperfect in mozc-android as well.
 - Background is still transparent, making for text overlapping possible.
+- Hankaku / zenkaku options work, but don't feel the most natural in practice.
+    - I wanted to avoid an "everything button," instead opting for more explicit decision between adding a ten and adding a maru, for example.
+I do still believe there is value in this, but I think the design could still be improved.
 - Archaic characters still present as a way of entertaining myself, these should be removed as they will be useless to normal users.